JuliaManifolds/Manopt.jl/docs/src/tutorials/CountAndCache.md

 end
 ```

-though this still leaves a bit of work to the user, especially for trakcing more than just the cost.
+This still leaves a bit of work to the user, especially for tracking more than just the number of cost function evaluations.

+When the a function like objective or gradient is expensive to compute, it may make sense to cache its results.
+Manopt.jl tries to minimize the number of repeated calls but sometimes they are necessary and harmless when the function is cheap to compute.
-Similarly caching of function calls can for example be added using [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) by the user.
+Caching of expensive function calls can for example be added using [Memoize.jl](https://github.com/JuliaCollections/Memoize.jl) by the user.
 The approach in the solvers of [Manopt.jl](https://manoptjl.org) aims to simplify adding
 both these capabilities on the level of calling a solver.